 - Save the pages as a PDF document where it will contain a header in the later pages.
 You can print the table with the header from here.

-Read More: How to Add Same Header to All Sheets in Excel (5 Easy Methods)
+Read More: How to Add Same Header to All Sheets in Excel

 Similar Readings:

-- How to Print Titles in Excel (5 Easy Ways)
+- How to Edit Header in Excel

-- How to Print Selected Cells in Excel (2 Easy Ways)
+- How to Move Header in Excel

 Besides keeping just the headers from the table, you can also keep the row and column headings (the numbers and letters of the column) on the page where you are printing your spreadsheet.
 Follow these steps.